633 related texts · 4 related myths · Page 2 of 14

 The idea of greeting the Sabbath Queen, or Shabbat Malkah, has captured the hearts and minds of Jewish mystics and everyday people for centuries.
 We find this beautiful custom echo...

 Our tradition tells a story about Adam, the very first human, that hits on just that feeling.
-Imagine this: Creation is fresh, the world is brand new, and Adam is experiencing ever...
+Creation is fresh, the world is brand new, and Adam is experiencing everything for the...

 It's one of those customs that's so familiar, so deeply woven into the fabric of Jewish home life, that we might not always stop to ask why.
 But the reasons, as you might guess, ar...